phlummox/pptx-to-md/README.md

 Pandoc-style markdown.

-It's a two part conversion: one script (`pptx-to-yaml.py`) converted from pptx (or ppt, odp etc) into an intermediate YAML format, then another (`yaml-to-md.py`) converts the YAML to Pandoc-style markdown.
+It's a two part conversion: one script (`pptx-to-yaml.py`) converts from pptx (or ppt, odp etc) into an intermediate YAML format, then another (`yaml-to-md.py`) converts the YAML to Pandoc-style markdown.